Last Updated on

-The key is to be easy to work with.
-Respond kindly and promptly to emails, send in your drafts on time, and most importantly, create amazing content.
-By doing these things, you’ll have a better chance of maintaining a strong relationship.
+The key is to be valuable.
+Respond kindly and promptly to emails, send in your drafts on time, and most importantly, create fantastic content.
+By doing these things, you’ll have a better chance of maintaining a healthy relationship.

 Finally, these relationships can also turn into further guest blogging opportunities down the road.
-Additionally, you can leverage your guest blogging connections and turn them into other cool projects like co-marketing, podcast interviews, ebooks, online courses, and introductions to even more influential guest blogging opportunities.
+Additionally, you can leverage your guest blogging connections and turn them into other cool projects like co-marketing, podcast interviews, ebooks, and online courses.
+You can also use these relationships to get intros to more influential guest blogging opportunities.

 1. Start By Understanding Your Value

 Before you get started on your guest blogging journey, there’s one central theme you need to understand.
 You have to provide value.
-Don’t go into the process of guest blogging only thinking about what you’ll get out of the deal.
-First, you need to focus on the benefits you’ll give the site you’re contributing to.
+Don’t go into the process of guest blogging for SEO only thinking about what you’ll get out of the deal.
+First, you need to focus on the benefits you’ll give the site.